Changes to employment conditions

-What's a contract of employment?
+Changes to a contract of employment

 A contract of employment is an agreement between you and your employer that outlines the rights and duties of both sides.
-If you haven't already done so, you might find it useful to read about contracts of employment.

 At some stage your employer or you might want to change your contract of employment.
 However, neither you or your employer can change your employment contract without each others' agreement.
 Changes should normally be made after negotiation and agreement.

 Changes to employment contracts could be made by:

 - collective agreement - this is a negotiation between your employer and a trade union or staff association

 - implication - that is through a change in long standing custom and practice (for example, if your employer allows all employees a day off each year for New Year's Eve)